-This one-pan pasta that combines lean chicken breast and sautéed spinach for a one-bowl meal is garlicky, lemony and best served with a little Parm on top.
+This one-pan chicken pasta combines lean chicken breast and sautéed spinach for a one-bowl meal that's garlicky, lemony and best served with a little Parm on top.
 I call it "Mom's Skillet Pasta" and she called it "Devon's Favorite Pasta."
 Either way it's a quick and easy weeknight dinner we created together and scribbled on a little recipe card more than a decade ago, and it remains in my weekly dinner rotation to this day.
 It's a simple dinner the whole family will love.

 This healthy vegetarian quiche recipe is as simple as it gets.
 It's a quiche without the fussy crust!
 It's filled with sweet wild mushrooms and savory Gruyère cheese.
 Enjoy it for breakfast or brunch, or serve it with a light salad for lunch.

-Loaded with cabbage, carrots, bell pepper, tomato and plenty of seasoning, this healthy vegetable soup packs in lots of flavor and is ultra-satisfying.
+Loaded with cabbage, carrots, bell pepper, tomato and plenty of seasoning, this healthy cabbage soup recipe packs in lots of flavor and is ultra-satisfying.
 This easy recipe makes a big batch for lunches or veggie-packed snacks all week.
 If you want to bump up the satisfaction factor even more, top with a little cheese or avocado.